jacob-ai-bot/jacob/README.md

 **[Read the Technical White Paper](https://jacb.ai/paper)**

 To evaluate JACoB, we recruited a wide variety of developers to visit the [JACoB Arena](https://jacb.ai/arena) to compare JACoB's capabilities against the top design-to-code tools and human benchmarks.
-The results were impressive, with JACoB vastly outperforming other tools.
+The [results](https://www.jacb.ai/results?all=1) were impressive, with JACoB outperforming seven top design-to-code tools.
 The JACoB Arena is a great place to see the quality of JACoB's output for yourself.

+## Limitations

+Our approach for building JACoB was to start with a set of narrowly-defined tasks that the current generation of AI models are capable of today, with the hope of inspiring the JACoB community to contribute to additional languages and frameworks over time.
+We also acknowledge that limitations in context window sizes and overall model intelligence means that JACoB is focused on smaller, more descrete tasks.
+While JACoB has the potential to work across any codebase, we've focused initially on a limited number of languages and frameworks.
+Specficially, JACoB currently works best with:
+- TypeScript or JavaScript
+- NextJS applications
+- Tailwind
+- Figma for designs

+We're focused on results over hype, and we're looking forward to building out the capabilities of JACoB with other like-minded developers.

 ## Quick Start

 JACoB integrates directly into your GitHub workflow, transforming Figma designs into deployable code and understanding your entire codebase.
-Begin by [signing up](https://jacb.ai/signup) to explore JACoB's capabilities or follow our [quick start guide](https://jacb.ai/quickstart) for immediate onboarding.
+Begin by [signing up](https://jacb.ai/signup) to explore JACoB's capabilities or follow our [quick start guide](https://docs.jacb.ai/overview/quickstart) for immediate onboarding.

 ## What Makes JACoB Different